calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 ### Downloading and cleaning the data

 Thanks to a [FOIA request](http://www.andresmh.com/nyctaxitrips/) by Chris Wong, the NYC taxi and limousine commission released trip/fare data from January through December 2013, containing medallion numbers, pickup and dropoff datetimes/locations, passenger counts, and payment breakdowns.
 For my analysis, I focused on data from the first full week of June, Monday (6/3) to Sunday (6/9).
-After merging trip and fare data and selecting rides on these dates, I used the following filters to keep high-quality trips only:
+After merging trip and fare data and selecting the rides on these dates, I used the following filters to keep high-quality trips only:

 ```python
 trip = (trip